canonical-web-and-design/tutorials.ubuntu.com/tutorials/burn-a-dvd-on-macos/burn-a-dvd-on-macos.md

 ## Next steps and finding help

-If you want to install Ubuntu, try the [Install Ubuntu desktop tutorial](/tutorial/tutorial-install-ubuntu-desktop)
+Next, to install Ubuntu, try the [Install Ubuntu desktop tutorial](/tutorial/tutorial-install-ubuntu-desktop)

 If you get stuck, help is always at hand.